duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 See also: Should autonomous drones/systems be used in military operations?
 Should they be treated similarly to chemical weapons?

+Better: Exercise: Teachers could also assign a short report or essay to students on a component from the lesson that they are interested in (scientific writing).

 ### Ending The Lesson